jmderic/pytree/README.md

 # pytree
-Simplified clone of the Linux ```tree```.
+Simplified clone of the Linux ```tree``` command.

 Supports displaying directory tree structure with colored output, icons, filesizes, filtered views and more.
+This utility prints as it scans the directories and can be interrupted anytime by pressing CTRL+C.
 ### Example output
 ```
 $ python -m pytree -is